KJWesthoff/295capstone-assembly/README.md

-# BadWebApp - API Security Scanner
+# NAME-TBD - API Security Scanner

 A complete full-stack application for scanning APIs for security vulnerabilities using the VentiAPI Scanner.